SariStormdance/Project_4/README.md

 # Project_4

-This project is a demonstration of ..
+This project is a demonstration of.. total panic.. and confusion matrices.. in a random forest.. full of learning machines.

 ### Resources: